Calumet Plantation House

 The Calumet Plantation House, in St. Mary Parish, Louisiana near Patterson, Louisiana, was built around 1830, modified c.1850-70, and further modified around 1950.
-It was added to the National Register of Historic Places in 1984.
+The house was originally part of a forced-labor sugar plantation and was added to the National Register of Historic Places in 1984.

 The house was deemed architecturally significant "as an example of a very successful conversion and major enlargement of an early nineteenth century 'cottage' sized house into a mid-nineteenth century large 'plantation house.'"